thunze/cuszp2/ramses/README.md

 # cusZP2 Reproduction on RAMSES

+- Original hardware used: NVIDIA A100
+- RAMSES hardware used: NVIDIA H100, NVIDIA A30

 ## Prepare working directory

 - Create working directory, using `/scratch` because it has a quota of 40 TB instead of 100 GB